doxxx/coap-cli/README.md

 Commands:
-  get     Retrieves a representation of a resource post    Requests that the submitted data be processed put     Requests that the resource be updated or created with the submitted data delete  Requests that the resource be deleted
+  get     Retrieves a representation of a resource observe Registers to receive a representation of a resource whenever the resource changes post    Requests that the submitted data be processed put     Requests that the resource be updated or created with the submitted data delete  Requests that the resource be deleted